 This frequency range is used in Europe for high capacity P-P links, in accordance with the frequency plans contained in the CEPT ERC/REC 14-01 and 14-02, mainly forming part of fixed and mobile and broadcasting infrastructure.

-After a negative trend towards the end of the 20th century, mainly due to the migration from analog-to-digital links, the trend from the 2010 questionnaire has changed from 2001 report and seems to show a stable situation for the two bands, as indicated in the figure below.
+After a negative trend towards the end of the 20th century, mainly due to the migration from analog to digital links, the trend from the 2010 questionnaire has changed from 2001 report and seems to show a stable situation for the two bands, as indicated in the figure below.